 - Your 1-sentence bio can be used as your elevator pitch and on your social media profiles.

-- The 1-paragraph bio should be about one-hundred words long and should include everything briefly.
+- The 1-paragraph bio should be about 100-words long and should include everything briefly.

 - The 1-pager should be your most thorough and complete bio version.

 4) THE BASICS